Trace Log to Sequence Diagram Conversion

 # involving DSP_01 and DSP_23

-# for internal actors are extracted from the trace contents.
+# parents for internal actors are extracted from the trace contents.

 objectParents = OrderedDict([